Am I the Family Scapegoat? 7 Signs You’re Carrying the Blame (and How to Heal)

 3. You’re Treated Differently Than Other Family Members

-Scapegoats are often held to harsher, unfair standards.
-You may notice:
+Scapegoats are often held to stricter, more unfair standards.

-4. You Carry Guilt for Everyone Else’s Problems
+4. You Feel Responsible for Everyone Else’s Emotions

 • “I’m too much.”